 |AR-9: Suspend Partnership||Partnership relationship||Suspends a Partnership relationship and replaces it with another structure how the two Bounded Context can depend on each other.
 The AR provides three strategies to suspend the partnership.||1 Partnership relationship||Depends on the selected mode|

-1: An aggregate in CML can be used by multiple use cases and is owned by one owner (team).
+1: An aggregate in CML can be used by multiple features (use cases and/or user stories) and is owned by one owner (team).

 The following ARs to change Context Map relationships are currently implemented:

 |AR-10: Change Shared Kernel to Partnership||Shared Kernel relationship||Changes the type of a Shared Kernel relationship to a Partnership relationship.||Shared Kernel relationship||Partnership relationship|

 |AR-11: Change Partnership to Shared Kernel||Partnership relationship||Changes the type of a Partnership relationship to a Shared Kernel relationship.||Partnership relationship||Shared Kernel relationship|